backbenchprogrammer/htaccessfiles/README.md

 Why it's needed:
 This file ensures that Laravel routing, API requests, and static file loading work exactly as intended.

-Summary
+### Summary

-Together, these .htaccess files:
+Together, these `.htaccess` files:

-Secure the application by blocking hidden file access

-Ensure Laravel routes work correctly
+-Secure the application by blocking hidden file access -Ensure Laravel routes work correctly

-Allow the project to run normally even when a custom document root can't be set

-Keep storage files accessible without breaking security
+-Allow the project to run normally even when a custom document root can't be set -Keep storage files accessible without breaking security